brillout/wildcard-api/docs/readme.template.md

    addRouteHandler(
      '/wildcard/*',
      async ({req}) => {
-       // We assume your server framework to provide a request object with all the information we need.
+       // We assume your server framework to provide a request object with information about the request.

        // We get the HTTP request method (`GET`, `POST`, etc.). const {method} = req;
        // We get the HTTP request pathname (e.g. `/wildcard/myEndpoint/["some",{"arg":"val"}]`).
        const {url} = req;
-       // We get the HTTP headers.
+       // We get the HTTP request headers. const {headers} = req;
-       const {header} = req;
+       // We get the HTTP request body. const {body} = req;

-       // We get the HTTP response body, HTTP status code, and the content type of the HTTP response body. const {body, statusCode, contentType} = await getApiResponse({method, url, headers});
+       // We get the HTTP response body, HTTP status code, and the content type of the HTTP response body. const {body, statusCode, contentType} = await getApiResponse({method, url, headers, body});

        // We assume your server framework to provide a way to create an HTTP response
        // upon `body`, `statusCode`, and `contentType`.